openware/open-finance-protocol/README.md

 # RFC Open Finance Protocol

+:warning: This protocol is a draft, it is likely to change.
+Every contribution and suggestion is welcome (with no garanty of merge).

 ## Summary

-That standard is aiming to create simple, fast and sufficient protocol for financial communication with/between financial institutions on WebSockets.
+That standard is aiming to create simple, fast and sufficient protocol for financial communication with/between financial institutions using websocket.

 ## Motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+The goal of this protocol is to symplify interconnecting financial institutions using a modern protocol, simple to implement using widely used tools as HTTP and websocket.

 ## Introduction to the RPC protocol